-With so much variety in the types and sizes of portable tool boxes, weights range widely as well.
-The lightest might be 3 or 4 pounds, while the largest tops out at 20 pounds.
-Also consider the probable contents of the tool box, since they could make a difference in the tool box’s overall weight during use.
+With so much variety in the types and sizes of portable tool boxes, weights vary widely as well.
+A basic tool box might weigh 3 or 4 pounds, and the larger ones top out at 20 pounds or more.
+Also consider the probable contents of the tool box because they could add a lot of weight.

 Q. How do I organize a portable tool box?